64nYm3d3/CheatSheet/EDC.md

-# A big Carry list
+# A big gear list

 ##### Table of Contents